 When applicable, some statistics are disaggregated by race/ethnicity.
-Data disaggregated by race/ethnicity have been reported using the 1997 (new) Office of Management and Budget categories.
-Detailed information about the recent race/ethnicity changes can be found at http://nces.ed.gov/ipeds/reic/resource.asp.
+Data disaggregated by race/ethnicity have been reported using the 1997 Office of Management and Budget categories.
+Detailed information about the race/ethnicity categories can be found at http://nces.ed.gov/ipeds/reic/resource.asp.